Georgie Thompson: Personal life

-Thompson was in a relationship with Declan Donnelly, one half of the presenting duo Ant and Dec, from January 2009 until April 2011.
+Thompson was in a relationship with Declan Donnelly from January 2009 until April 2011.

-In September 2011, Thompson was banned from driving for 19 months, fined £1,000 and ordered to pay £100 in costs after being caught more than twice the legal limit for drunk driving.
+In September 2011, Thompson was banned from driving for 19 months, fined £1,000, and ordered to pay £100 in costs after being caught at more than twice the legal limit for drunk driving.

 On 20 December 2014, Thompson married British sailor Ben Ainslie.
-The couple have a daughter, Bellatrix, born in 2016.
+The couple have two children.